gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

  - x-custom-host header or host if EXTERNAL_REVERSE_PROXY is true
  - x-forwarded-host header or host if EXTERNAL_REVERSE_PROXY is false or not specified

-### Authorization Header
+### Authorization Header (Beta version)
-* x-approuter-authorization: Contains the JWT token to support [Service to Application Router](#service-to-application-router-beta-version) Scenario.
+* x-approuter-authorization: Contains the JWT token to support the [Service to Application Router](#service-to-application-router-beta-version) scenario.

+**Caution**: You should not use SAP Cloud Platform beta features in subaccounts that belong to productive enterprise accounts.
+Any use of beta functionality is at the customer's own risk, and SAP shall not be liable for errors or damages caused by the use of beta features.
+For more information, see [Using Beta Features in Subaccounts](<https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/8ed4a705efa0431b910056c0acdbf377.html#43dfee6e1c174d978195197a8fb0a24a.html>).

 ## CSRF Protection